flexera-public/flexera-plugins/aws/rs_aws_route53/README.md

-# AWS EFS Plugin
+# AWS Route 53 Plugin

 ## Overview
 The AWS Route53 Plugin integrates RightScale Self-Service with the basic functionality of the AWS Route53 API.

 ## Requirements
 - A general understanding CAT development and definitions